nickrosh/Tech_Notes/Machine Learning/ML Metrics.md

 #### 4. $R^2$ Error

 $$R^2 = 1 - \frac{MSE(model)}{MSE(baseline)}$$
-MSE(baseline) is also just the mean.
-R^2 is a scale-free score that compares the model versus the mean.
+MSE(baseline) is also just the mean. $R^2$ is a scale-free score that compares the model versus the mean.
+This tells you how much of the variation between the target variable can be explained by the explanatory variables.
+If $R^2$ is 1 (or 100%) that means 100% of the target variable can be explained by the explanatory variables, i.e. they are perfectly linear.

 #### 5. Adjusted $R^2$
 n = rows, K = Features
 $$R_a^2 = 1 - [\frac{n-1}{n-K-1} * (1-R^2)]$$
-This adjusts for the increasing predictors and only shows improvement if there is real improvement improves on the flaw that R^2 scores on increasing terms even though the model isn't improving.
+This adjusts for the increasing predictors and only shows improvement if there is real improvement improves on the flaw that $R^2$ scores on increasing terms even though the model isn't improving.